Monday, February 4, 2013

 Girl: No. I don't want to hear any more excuses.
 Job or no job, you'll have to do it today.
 In fact NOW.
 Come let's go.
 He'll be at home.

 Boy: Listen.
-Let's not take any step in haste.
-We might have to regret later.
-Give me one more week.
+Let's not take any step in haste and regret later.
+Give me a week's time.
 I promise I'll get a job.
 Trust me.

-Girl: Tell me one thing.
-You are a graduate.
-Why is it taking so long for you to find a job?
+Girl: You are a graduate.
+Why is it taking so long for you to get a job?

 Boy: Don't be so naive.
 You know very well.
 No one wants to hire me to work in their offices.
 They want to hire me to clean their toilets.
-Do you want me to do that?
-I am not saying it's a bad job.
 I think I am capable of doing better than that.
 They ignore my excellent marks the moment they see my last name on the certificates.
 Sometimes I feel it was a waste of time to have done my Graduation.

 Girl: (Very concerned) No, don't say that.
 I am sorry for being so selfish.
 I am sure you'll get a job.